jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 print(arr1)
 print(arr2)
 ```

+Note: Shuffling a 2D array shuffles rows by default.
+To shuffle columns, use the transpose or modern Generator methods.

+---

 ## Broadcasting
 Broadcasting is NumPy’s way of performing elementwise operations on arrays with **different shapes** by virtually expanding (stretching) arrays with a dimension of 1 to match the other array, without actually copying data.
 This allows operations that standard linear algebra rules wouldn’t normally permit, avoiding explicit loops and making calculations faster and more memory-efficient.